Posts

 Breadfruit (Artocarpus altilis)

 Breadfruit (Artocarpus altilis) is the name of a type of tree and its fruit at all.
 Breadfruit does not have seeds and has a padded section, which is similar to the bread after it is cooked or fried.
 Because of this, the Europeans know it as "bread fruit.”
-Breadfruit This plant is Polynesia origin, then spread to the South East Asia region.
-Now, breadfruit is an important food source of carbohydrates in the various islands in...
+Artocarpus altilis This plant is Polynesia origin, then spread to the South East Asia region.
+Now, breadfruit is an important food source of carbohydrates in the various islands in the tropics, especially in the Pacific and Southeast Asia.
+Breadfruit can be cooked in different ways: boiled, fried, roasted, or grilled.
+To make it durable and stored longer, cooked fruit is sliced and dried in the sun or in a furnace.
+In Pacific islands, the excess harvest breadfruit will be buried in holes in the ground and allowed to ferment a few weeks away, so it turns into a paste like cheese lasting, nutritious and can be made into a kind of baked cake.
+Characteristics of the tree: Breadfruit tree is bas...

 Cashew (Anacardium occidentale)